coreman14/ST-Character-Pack-HTML/README.md

 -   Added a title for the main page.
 -   Added pose names under each shown outfit on each of the main outfits.
+-   Added pose filter.
+This lets you choose the minimum number of poses a character must have to show.

 Character Page: